 General

-A graph object represents a directed graph, a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).
-A SARIF log file defines graph objects both at the run level in run.graphs (§3.11.15), and at the result level in result.graphs (§3.19.13).
+A graph object represents a directed graph, a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph). graph objects MAY be defined both at the run level in run.graphs (§3.11.15) and at the result level in result.graphs (§3.19.13).

-A path through a graph is represented by a graphTraversal object (§3.30).
+A path through a graph, called a “graph traversal,” is represented by a graphTraversal object (§3.30).

 id property

-A graph object SHALL contain a property named id whose value is a string that uniquely identifies the graph within the run.graphs property (§3.11.15) or the result.graphs property (§3.19.13) which contains it.
-The id property does not have to be unique across all graph objects in all graphs properties in the run.
+A graph object SHALL contain a property named id whose value is a string that uniquely identifies the graph within its containing run.graphs property (§3.11.15) or result.graphs property (§3.19.13).
+The id property does not have to be unique across all graph objects in all result.graphs properties in the run.

 description property